AndrewJBateman/angular-tutorial-assignments/README.md

 * [Inspiration](#inspiration)
 * [Contact](#contact)

-## General info
+## :books: General info

-The [Udemy Angular 8 course](https://www.udemy.com/the-complete-guide-to-angular-2/learn/v4/overview) course contains 32 sections, listed below:
+* The [Udemy Angular 8 course](https://www.udemy.com/the-complete-guide-to-angular-2/learn/v4/overview) course contains 32 sections, listed below:

 **Section 1 Getting Started:** Explanation of Single Page Apps, Angular versions, Command Line Interface, general set-up of software, use of angular.json file to configure the CLI project - only change was to add bootstrap to the styles - see Code Examples section below.